ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 So, what should the client do here to resolve this conflict?

 Under the specific conditions of multiple devices adding items to the same shopping cart, it is not accurate to describe this situation as a ***conflict***.
-The actual state of the shopping cart is simply the union of the two sets, and this situation is discussed in the Dynamo paper.
+In this specific situation, the actual state of the shopping cart is simply the union of the two sets, and this point is discussed in the Dynamo paper.

 ![Amazon Shopping Cart 3](./img/L17%20Amazon%20Cart%203.png)